gin-gonic/gin/docs/doc.md

 ### Build with json replacement

-Gin uses `encoding/json` as the default JSON package but you can change it by build from other tags.
+Gin uses `encoding/json` as the default JSON package but you can change it by building from other tags.

 [jsoniter](https://github.com/json-iterator/go)